-Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since Posing For 2019 Sports Illustrated Swimsuit Cover
+Tyra Banks Shocks Fans By Saying She Gained 25 Pounds Since 2019 ‘Sports Illustrated Swimsuit’ Cover

 The supermodel added that the weight will “come off one day, but not today.”

 Tyra explained that food is “one of the most important” things in her life and that she even considers food her “hobby.”
-The gorgeous star said she loves to find new restaurants, food festivals, and supper clubs, and that she often orders delivery of the same exact menu items from two different restaurants so she can compare the food at home.
+The gorgeous star said she loves to find new restaurants, food festivals, and supper clubs, and that she often orders delivery of the same exact menu items from two different restaurants so she can compare them at home.

-In comments to Harper’s Bazaar’s YouTube video of the celebrity food diary, fans were shocked by Tyra’s food revelations.
+Fans were shocked by Tyra’s food revelations and expressed their feelings in the comments section of Harper’s Bazaar’s YouTube video.

 “Am I the only one that was expecting green smoothies and salads,” one commenter wrote.